Instruction Word Size in Microprocessor

 The 8085 instruction set is classified into 3 categories by considering the length of the instructions.
-In 8085, the length is measured in terms of “byte” rather then “word” because 8085 microprocessor has 8-bit data bus.
+In 8085, the length is measured in terms of “byte” rather than “word” because 8085 microprocessor has 8-bit data bus.
 Three types of instruction are: 1-byte instruction, 2-byte instruction, and 3-byte instruction.

 1. One-byte instructions –

 In 1-byte instruction, the opcode and the operand of an instruction are represented in one byte.

 - Example-1: Task- Copy the contents of accumulator in register B.

 Mnemonic- MOV B, A Opcode- MOV Operand- B, A Hex Code- 47H Binary code- 0100 0111